Who does not like perfectly shaped nails after a manicure? Curling nails create many questions regarding their care and causes.

 - Curved sides: Curved sides, especially on the toenails, can be due to constant pressure from tight shoes or socks.
 You may also have curved sides on your fingernails because of improper nail-cutting techniques.

-What can I do to maintain healthy nails?
+What can I do to maintain healthy nails that do not curl?

 Here are some things you can do for healthy nails: